TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-3-Deployment/Day-1/Lesson-5.rst

 By the end of this lesson, you should know the following:

 * Understand differences between Github Actions, Travis CI, Gitlab CI, Jenkins
+* Identify the fitting tool chain for your project

 .. _s3-d1-l5-practical-goals